Venkoul99/radio-flix/README.md

 - [x] Take First and Last name of user when registering
 - [x] Show First and Last name of the user in the news

+## 12. Account details:
+No time for documentation just do it!
+Blame the user if something happens

+Looks like account details cannot be edited, the information can be taken only from Login

+## 13. Show my news
+Button to show only my news

 ## Notes
 1. Latest Games